scionproto/scion/doc/ControlPlanePKI.md

 ## TRC Trust Reset

 Aside from initial TRCs, trust anchors can be re-established with a trust reset.
-Typically, a trust reset is needed when at least a quorum of voting ASes' online or offline keys have been compromised, or when a quorum can no longer be met.
+Typically, a trust reset is needed when at least a quorum of voting ASes' online or offline voting keys have been compromised, or when a quorum can no longer be met.
 A trust reset is a worst case scenario, that is unlikely to happen.
 It is not considered a TRC update and may involve human intervention if necessary.
 A Trust reset is only permissible if `trust_reset_allowed` is set to `true`; otherwise, no trust reset is